-Status Component Description Received Progress and History Security Review Operations received your submission.
-Processing Progress and History Security Review Operations is verifying that your submission is ready to review.
-A submission is ready to review if it includes everything required to test the security of your solution.
+Status Component Description Received Progress and History Security Review Operations received you submission.
+Processing Progress and History Security Review Operations is verifying the your submission is ready to review.
+A submission is ready to review if it include everything required to test the security of your solution.
 In Review Progress and History The review is in progress.
-Passed Progress and History Product Security finished the review, and your solution passed.
-You can publicly list and distribute your solution on AppExchange.
+Passed Progress and History Product Security completed the review your solution passed.
+You can public and distribute your solution on AppExchange.
 Expired History Either we received no response to re-review notifications and warnings, or the solution repeatedly failed re-review.
 To ensure that you receive re-review notifications, keep the contact information on your listing up to date.
-If you need more time to fix issues discovered in a re-review, request a deadline extension by logging a case in the Salesforce Partner Community.
-For the case topic,
+If you need more time to fix issues discovered in a re-review or to request a deadline extension, log a support case in the Salesforce Partner Community.
+For product, specify Partner Community &